Pittsburgh Adoption Attorneys

 - Oftentimes, it is easier for an adoption agency or the Department of Public Welfare to find a willing caregiver, especially a relative, for groups of siblings, special needs children or older children who might otherwise be more difficult to place for a standard adoption.

-Anyone can file a petition to adopt any child; however, the courts generally prefer that the child’s present caregivers (i.e. foster parents) or relatives (i.e. aunts, uncles, grandparents, etc.) be given priority.
-If the adoptive child is over the age of twelve, the adoption also requires the consent of the child.
+Anyone can file a petition to adopt any child; however, the courts generally give priority to the child’s present caregivers (i.e. foster parents) or relatives.
+If the adoptive child is over the age of 12, the adoption also requires the consent of the child.

 Where the adoptive parents are not the child’s stepparents, grandparents or great-grandparents, the adoption terminates any custody rights that may have been previously granted to any individuals.
 Where the adoptive parents are the child’s stepparents, grandparents or great-grandparents, the adoption does not necessarily terminate any previously awarded custody rights to other individuals.
 Since 2012, adoptive parents who wish to maintain a degree of contact between the child and the natural parents may enter into an agreement, subject to court approval, that sets forth in detail the manner and frequency of such contact.
 You may hear this type of agreement referred to as an open adoption agreement or Act 101 agreement.
 Our experienced Pittsburgh child adoption attorneys can assist with this process.

-Finally, adoptive parents may qualify for adoption subsidies, which include:
+Adoptive parents may qualify for adoption subsidies, including:

-- Services such as tutoring, physical therapy or family and individual counseling; and
+- Services such as tutoring, physical therapy or family and individual counseling

 - Reimbursement for legal fees incurred in the adoption process.